eclipse-iceoryx/iceoryx/GOVERNANCE.md

 ## Agenda

-1. Introduction of new participations, 42 mins
+1. General: Introduction of new participations, 42 mins
-2. Other agenda points?, 8 mins
+2. General: Are there other agenda points?, 8 mins
 3. Agenda point 1, 4 mins
 4. Agenda point 2, 4 mins